YahooArchive/mojito/docs/dev_guide/reference/glossary.rst

 view template
 -------------

    Template files that are rendered into HTML and served to a device.
-These templates can contain tags, such as Mustache tags, that are replaced with values by a view rendering engine.
+These templates can contain expressions (Handlebars) or tags (Mustache) that are replaced with values by a view rendering engine.

 YUI